JKYang01/Authorship-Analysing-with-ML/README.md

 ## The code of writing files
-firtly split the whole text into words with .split() then use .iter() and zip() to sperate the long list of words into sublists which contains 600 words
+firtly split the whole text into words with .split() then use .iter() and zip() to sperate the long list of words into sublists and each  contains 600 words
 ```ruby
 def list_of_words(init_list,sub_list_len):
     list_of_word = list(zip(*(iter(init_list),)*sub_list_len))